-7. Requests the Secretary-General to report to it at its fifty-seventh session on the implementation of the present resolution;
+7. Requests the Secretary-General to report to the General Assembly at its fifty-seventh session on the implementation of the present resolution;

 8. Decides to include in the provisional agenda of its fifty-seventh session the item entitled "United Nations Regional Centre for Peace and Disarmament in Africa".